Estimation and exclusion restrictions in clustered linear models: Exclusion restrictions with clustered data

-where \( y = [y_1, \dots, y_n]' \), \( x = [x_1, \dots, x_n]' \), and \( \tilde x = Mx \) denotes the residual from regressing \( x \) on \( W \).
+where \( y = [y_1, \dots, y_n]' \), \( e = [e_1, \dots, e_n]' \) and \( \tilde x = Mx \) denotes the residual from regressing \( x \) on \( W \).
 Conditionally on \( x \), the regression errors \( \{e_\ell\} \) are the only source of randomness.
-Since \( \hat\beta^\mathrm{LS} \) is linear in the errors, standard results—such as unbiasedness, the law of large numbers, and the central limit theorem---hold.
+Since \( \hat\beta^\mathrm{LS} \) is linear in the errors, standard results---such as unbiasedness, the law of large numbers, and the central limit theorem---hold.
 The only complication introduced by the clustered data structure is the need to adjust standard errors appropriately: cluster-robust standard errors are required because the relevant level of independence is at the cluster level. \looseness=-1

 Strict exogeneity is often too strong to hold in applications with clustered data, where unmodeled dependence between regressors and outcomes within clusters is likely.
 Researchers should tailor the exclusion restrictions to reflect institutional or structural features of the setting.
-We assume the researcher can specify and provide a \emph{matrix of exclusion restrictions}, denoted by \( \mathcal{E} \), an \( n \times n \) indicator matrix encoding the imposed moment conditions.
+We assume that the researcher can specify a matrix of exclusion restrictions, denoted by $\mathcal{E}$, which is an $n\times n$ indicator matrix encoding the moment conditions the researcher is willing to impose.
 Specifically, \( \mathcal{E}_{\tilde\ell\ell} = 1 \) encodes the assumption \( \E[x_{\tilde\ell} e_\ell ] = 0 \), while \( \mathcal{E}_{\tilde\ell\ell} = 0 \) encodes the absence of a restriction and allows \( \E[x_{\tilde\ell} e_\ell ] \ne 0 \).\looseness=-1